DataFire/Integrations/integrations/generated/figshare/README.md

   * group `integer`: only return collections from this group
   * resource_doi `string`: only return collections with this resource_doi
   * doi `string`: only return collections with this doi
+  * handle `string`: only return collections with this handle

 #### Output
 * output `array`